 Although the anal glands are used regularly, they can become impacted.
 This is when the ducts of the anal sac become blocked.
 Since the glands are so close to the anus, fecal matter can clog the ducts and cause fluid to build up.
 Although the duct is blocked, the gland will still release fluid and become swollen.
 It is not usually visible until a sufficient amount has been collected.

 Another reason a dog's anal glands may become impacted is when they have diarrhea, usually over a prolonged period.
-During healthy stools, the dog will express their glands during a bowel movement.
+During healthy defecation, the dog will express their glands.
 When the stool is loose, it does not require the dog to engage their sphincter muscles as much.
 This means the anal glands aren't as readily expressed.
 If the dog has not defecated for some time, for whatever reason, the anal gland may be impacted.

 Age and obesity may be a factor in anal gland impaction in dogs.
 With older dogs, their sphincter muscles may weaken with age and make it difficult to express the glands.
+This results in the impacted anal glands of dogs swelling, i.e. sacculitis.
 Obese dogs are often more prone to impaction thanks to poor gastrointestinal health.

 How to know if a dog's anal glands are infected

 Since a dog will discharge their anal sacs regularly, it is important that we tell the difference between normal gland expression and an anal gland infection.
 Although anal gland impaction and infection are not the same, the latter often derives from the former.
 When the duct is impacted, it is essentially plugged and stops the flow of fluid.
 However, the gland will still produce fluid which results in a build-up.

 The pressure on the sphincter muscles caused by impaction means it can make defecation difficult for the dog.
 Also, since feces contains a lot of bacteria, this can cause the glands to become infected.
 When an infection happens, it is likely an abscess will develop.

 Anal sac disease (sacculitis)